Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \begin{rem} One can generalize to our super situation, the result \cite[Theorem 4]{G} by G\"{u}nther proved in the non-super situation, by modifying his proof.
-But the last proposition is formulated and proved in a restricted situation, under the super-commutativity assumption; it allows us to ignore the Miyashita-Ulbrich actions used in \cite{G}, see Page 4391, line 3. \end{rem}
+But the last proposition is formulated and proved under the restricted, super-commutativity assumption; it allows us to ignore the Miyashita-Ulbrich actions used in \cite{G}, see Page 4391, line 3. \end{rem}